microsoft/fluentui/packages/react-components/react-breadcrumb/docs/Spec.md

 This should be moved to MIGRATION.md later.
 Here's how the API of v8's `Breadcrumb` compares to the one from v9's `Breadcrumb` component:

-#### Props that remain as is

-- `maxDisplayedItems`
-- `overflowIndex` => Optional index where overflow items will be collapsed.

 #### New props

 - `appearance`
-- `iconPosition`
-- `truncateNameLength`

 #### Props no longer supported with an equivalent functionality in Breadcrumb V9:

+- `maxDisplayedItems`and `overflowIndex` - will be part of `partitionBreadcrumbItems` method
 - `className` => Slot system supports it by default.
 We don't need to provide it explicitly.
 - `items` => Use `children` prop instead.
 - `componentRef`
 - `dividerAs` => Divider is a separate component.
 Type of divider is passed to the Breadcrumb component.
 - `focusZoneProps` => use `focusMode` instead.
 - `overflowButtonAs` => Custom component for the overflow button. - use custom overflow button instead.
 - `styles`
 - `theme`

-  TODO: decide what to do with the folliwing props:
+- `overflowAriaLabel` => Aria label for the overflow button.

+#### Props no longer supported

+- `onRenderOverflowIcon` => Render a custom overflow icon in place of the default icon `...`.
 - `onGrowData` => Method that determines how to group the length of the breadcrumb.
 Return undefined to never increase breadcrumb length.
 - `onReduceData` => Method that determines how to reduce the length of the breadcrumb.
 Return undefined to never reduce breadcrumb length.
-- `overflowAriaLabel` => Aria label for the overflow button.

-#### Props no longer supported

-- `onRenderOverflowIcon` => Render a custom overflow icon in place of the default icon `...`.

 As BreadcrumbItem part of `children` prop, a user decides how to render an item.
 The following props are not needed anymore.